simple-orm/core/README.md

 yield user.save();
 ```

-This will resolve to `true` if successful or be rejected with the error (unless a `beforeSave` hook aborts with some other value).

 #### remove()

 This will remove the model from the data with the data adapter.
+This will resolve to `true` if successful or be rejected with the error.
+It is also important to note that the model object will still retain the data even after it has been removed from the data store.

 ```javascript
 var user = yield dataLayer.user.find({